curi/websites/close-reading/atlas-shrugged-1.md

 > he walked through the spotless halls into the **heart** of the building, into the office of James Taggart, President of Taggart Transcontinental.

 The office being in the *heart* of the building is symbolism.
 James is, to some partial extent, the heart and leader of the company.
-But he’s rotten, and that’s a grave danger.
+But he’s rotten (like the heart of the oak tree), and that’s a grave danger.

 Rand wants us to see the contrast between the spotless halls (and other signs of virtue) and the company president.